tyjak/quickswitch-for-i3/README.rst

 A similiar feature is the ``-s/--scratchpad`` flag, which searches your scratchpad, and does a ``scratchpad show`` on the window you choose.

+To have your input to dmenu be interpreted as a shell command if it doesn't match any of the windows or workspaces, use the ``-l/--launch`` argument.

 You can also search and jump (or move) via regular expression using the ``-r``/``--regex`` flag, without using dmenu.
 This could be useful for scripting, or if you are a regex wizard who feels limited by dmenu.
 This